olisystems/OLI-Boxes-Testing-Scripts/README.md

 2- Local Scripts

 ## Fetching Scripts
-This includes the scripts related to the fetching of data from OLI System's MQTT Broker.
+<p align="justify">This includes the scripts related to the fetching of data from OLI System's MQTT Broker.
-For example, to get "MQTT_Receiver.py" script on a OLI Box, User just need to type in console..
+For example, to get "MQTT_Receiver.py" script on a OLI Box, User just need to type in console..</p>

   $wget https://raw.githubusercontent.com/olisystems/OLI-Boxes-Testing-Scripts/master/Fetching/MQTT_Receiver.py
 To get the code running user need to have some packages installed, if already not installed i.e "PAHO.MQTT"